Dangers Of Credit Repair During Mortgage Application Process

 - Court-ordered judgments and/or orders such as child support, alimony, etc

-There are many credit repair companies, and, unfortunately, loan officers, that are under the assumption that by deleting public records will solve a borrower’s problem in qualifying for a mortgage.
+There are many credit repair companies, and, unfortunately, loan officers, that are under the assumption that deleting public records will solve a borrower’s problem in qualifying for a mortgage.
 This is absolutely not the case.

 Think Twice Before Starting Credit Repair